Optimality of Gradient-MUSIC for spectral estimation: Preliminaries

 The classical MUSIC algorithm evaluates the landscape function $\tilde q:=q_{\tilde \bfU}$ associated with the Toeplitz estimator $\tilde\bfU$, on a finite set $G\subset\T$ and finds the $s$ smallest (discrete) local minima of $\tilde q$ on $G$.
 Here, $G$ can be nonuniform, but it needs to be dense enough so that the discrete minima closely approximate the continuous ones.
 To quantify this, we define the {\it mesh norm} of $G$ as

 A smaller mesh norm corresponds to a denser set.
 By making $\mesh(G)$ small, it reduces numerical error of classical MUSIC, but increases its computational complexity.

 Classical MUSIC requires solving a nonconvex optimization problem where $\tilde q$ is the objective function.
 There is an important difference between this setup and a standard optimization approach.
-Since $\bfx$ has cardinality $s$, a typical optimization approach would create an objective function of $s$ and look for its global minimum.
+Since $\bfx$ has cardinality $s$, a typical optimization approach (such as maximum likelihood optimization and nonlinear least squares) would create an objective function of $2s$ variables and look for its global minimum.
 In contrast, classical MUSIC creates a single variable function $\tilde q$ and finds its $s$ smallest minima.
 This can be viewed as a dimension reduction step.
 This is one of several reasons why we defined $q_\bfW$ as the ``landscape function", as opposed to the more generic term ``objective function".
 A mathematical perspective of $q_\bfW$ is provided in \cref{sec:abstract}.

 The classical MUSIC algorithm has several well known theoretical and computational issues. \begin{enumerate}[(a)]\itemsep-2pt \item The number of frequencies $s$ must be known, otherwise the computed $\tilde \bfU$ and $\tilde q$ are incorrect.
-The the recovered $\hat\bfx$ can be completely different from what is expected. \item Even if the Toeplitz estimator $\tilde \bfU$ is correctly found, it is possible that $\tilde q$ has strictly less than $s$ local minima, which makes the entire procedure undefined. \item Even if $\tilde q$ has at least $s$ many local minima, it is not clear why selecting the ones that minimize the value of $\tilde q$ is preferred over other local minima. \item Despite classical MUSIC being formulated as a grid-free algorithm, one must evaluate $\tilde q$ on a grid $G$ with a small mesh norm $\mesh(G)$ to approximate its local minima. \end{enumerate}
+Then the recovered $\hat\bfx$ can be completely different from what is expected. \item Even if the Toeplitz estimator $\tilde \bfU$ is correctly found, it is possible that $\tilde q$ has strictly less than $s$ local minima, which makes the entire procedure undefined. \item Even if $\tilde q$ has at least $s$ many local minima, it is not clear why selecting the ones that minimize the value of $\tilde q$ is preferred over other local minima. \item Despite classical MUSIC being formulated as a grid-free algorithm, one must evaluate $\tilde q$ on a grid $G$ with a small mesh norm $\mesh(G)$ to approximate its local minima. \end{enumerate}